LeeMaster/leemaster.github.io/source/_posts/Algorithms-Design-Suffix-and-prefix-in-string-problem.md

 And if not equalment then we can know that the max palindromic will in the $S_{i+1 ... n-1}$ right ?

+the essence is that when we judge a string is a palindromic or not by the truth a suffix of a string is equals the prefix or not .

 ```java
 class Solution {
     public String longestPalindrome(String s) {